evoheal/EPID-700/README.md

 * I will compute the average temperature at each grid location over a sliding window of 1 year and measure the daily deviation from that temperature over time.

-Here are examples of inappropriate points:
+Here are examples of inappropriate points:<br/>
 (too vague)
 * I will assess the needs of local residents
 * I will analyze this data set [A public dataset of running biomechanics and the effects of running speed on lower extremity kinematics and kinetics](https://peerj.com/articles/3298/)